chris10davies/MSDS696-Data-Science-Practicum/README.md

 ##  ANALYSIS

-### Model Result Measures

-I chose to measure the model results with the following 2 metrics:

-**Adjusted r2** - r2 is the percentage of the variation in response variables that is explained by the model. (ref r2)  Adjusted r2 adjusts for multiple predictors and only increases the score if a predictor improves a model more than what chance would predict(ref adjusted r2).
-The higher the adjusted r2, the better.

-**Root Mean Square Error (RMSE)** - RMSE is the "standard deviation of the residuals" (ref RMSE).
-The closer to zero (exact prediction), the better.

 ###  GridSearchCV

 I utilized GridSearchCV to perform 5 fold cross validation and identify the optimal parameters for all of my models.
-It did take a long time to run each model, but seemed to worth it to get the best parameters settings.
+It did take a long time to run each model, but it seems like it was worth it to get optimized parameters settings.

 **Sample of GridSearchCV Code with parameter grid**